grok-rs/waitup/LINTING.md

 # Linting Configuration Guide

-This document explains the different linting levels available for the wait-for project and how to use them.
+This document explains the different linting levels available for the waitup project and how to use them.

 ## Overview